CesarePeli/Math_Physics_Logic/university/index.md

 ---

-  <h1>University Math Materials</h1>
+  <h1>University Materials</h1>

 <div class="content-box">
 Resources for university students in mathematics, physics, and engineering — designed to support deep understanding, not surface repetition.

  These materials are created to connect reasoning with application.